 Genetically blessed with onyx curls, lapis-blue eyes, plush lips and a swagger that anticipated Elvis Presley, Mr. Curtis was recruited by Universal Studios in 1948 as a male starlet.
 In less than a decade, he was Tinseltown's crown prince, though he never became its king.

-Curtis nimbly danced, dueled, scrapped and sparkled his way through a parade of men-in-tights and Arabian Nights spectacles such as The Prince Who Was a Thief (1951) and Son of Ali Baba (1952).
-In the latter, he uttered the infamous line, "Yonda lies the castle of my fodda."
+Curtis nimbly danced, dueled, scrapped and sparkled his way through a parade of men-in-tights and Arabian Nights spectacles like The Prince Who Was a Thief (1951) and Son of Ali Baba (1952).
+In the latter, he uttered the infamous line "Yonda lies the castle of my fodda."